PredDiff: Explanations and Interactions from Conditional Expectations: Shapley values

 \subsubsection{Classification}

-We consider a classifier $p(c|x, y, z)$ which obeys the no-interaction property \Cref{eq:defnointeraction}.
+We consider a classifier $p(c|x, y, z)$ that obeys the no-interaction property \Cref{eq:defnointeraction}, i.e., $p(y, z| x,c)= p(y|x,c) p(z|x,c)$.
 The Shapley values are based on the classification value function \Cref{eq:defvaluefct_classification}.
 Otherwise we use the same setting as for regression and the interaction contributions yield

 and